 - Substantial equivalency can be supported using the required performance data reviewed in summary or risk analysis format.

-What are conditions on which a software as a medical device can submit a special 510k?
+What are the conditions on which software as a medical device can submit a special 510k?

-If the raw material of a 510k approved medical device is changed require a special 510k or a new 510k?
+If the raw material of a 510k approved medical device is changed require a special or new 510k?